 Is Church-Planting Biblical?

 How do you discern God’s will for your ministry?
 Scripture and prayer is always a good place to start.
-Throughout the Bible, we see God’s heart use His people to spread his name and glory across the earth and to see His Gospel reach all nations and people.
-While there are many ways of accomplishing this task, we see that church-planting is biblical, and it has served as a primary vehicle for multiplication since the creation.
-Check out how God has used the principles of church-planting to advance the Gospel:
+Throughout the Bible, we see God use His people to spread His name and glory across the earth to see His gospel reach all nations and people.
+While there are many ways to accomplish this task, church-planting is biblical and it has served as a primary vehicle for multiplication since since the beginning of creation!
+Check out how God has used the principles of church-planting to advance the gospel:

 “Be fruitful and multiply and fill the earth and subdue it, and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth.” – Genesis 1:28

-The first place we see that church planting is biblical is in creation.
+The creation story is the first place the concepts used in church-planting shows up in the Bible.
 God tells the first man and woman to be fruitful and multiply.
-God tasked humanity with spreading his glory over the face of the earth.
-To do this, God commanded them to multiply, to reproduce, and to create new life wherever they went.
+God tasked humanity with spreading news of His glory over the entire earth.
+To do this, God commanded them to multiply – to reproduce – and create new life wherever they went.

-After the fall, God chose a specific people to be His witness to the nations.
-After Jesus’ resurrection, that group of people became a whole lot wider.
-Now, as the church body, the Holy Spirit empowers us to live holy lives and to build up a spiritual house.
-This is not referring to a physical building.
-This is referring to the whole Church body!
-We each have a role to contribute to building up this house which will proclaim his name and glory to the nations.
+After mankind fell and sin was introduced to the world, God chose a specific people to be His witness to the nations.
+After Jesus’ resurrection, that group became a whole lot wider.
+Now, as the church body, the Holy Spirit empowers us to live holy lives and build up a spiritual house.
+This isn’t a physical building; this is referring to the whole Church, all the followers of Jesus throughout history!
+We each contribute to building up this house which will proclaim His name and glory to the nations.

 “A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.
 By this all people will know that you are my disciples, if you have love for one another.” – John 13:34

-The New Testament is filled with these one another phrases.
+The New Testament is filled with these “one another” phrases.
 How many people can you actually devote yourself to?
-Every single person in your church congregation?
+Every single person in your local church?
 What about the ten in your small group?
-Realistically, most people can only have deep relationships with up to ten to twenty people at a time – maybe less.
+Realistically, most people can only have deep relationships with ten to twenty people at a time – probably fewer.
 Yet, this is what God calls us to do.
 We should devote ourselves to others in the Church body.
-To do this effectively, we must surround ourselves with a dedicated group of people who can we do life with.
+To do this effectively, we must surround ourselves with a dedicated group of people with whom we can share our lives.

 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.” – Matthew 28:19-20

 When new disciples gather, they plant new churches.
-Where a church is planted and thriving, individual lives, as well as entire families and communities will experience transformation!
-This transformation will attract attention from the world, and God will add to these groups of believers day by day.
-The book of Acts shows that church-planting is biblical because this is exactly what the apostles did!
+Where a church is planted and thriving, individual lives, as well as entire families and communities, experience transformation!
+This transformation will attract attention from the world, and God will add to these groups of believers, daily.
+The book of Acts shows that church-planting is biblical because it’s exactly what the apostles did!
 New churches were a direct result of their ministry!

 “And this Gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations, and then the end will come.” – Matthew 24:14

-Once the Gospel reaches the ends of the earth, and every people group hears the name of Jesus, the end will come.
+Once the gospel reaches the ends of the earth and every people group hears the name of Jesus, the end will come – Jesus will return.
 We need to focus our lives on proclaiming God’s name and glory across the face of the earth, just as He designed us to do.

 So is church-planting biblical?
 In short, yes!
-In fact, church-planting biblically has powerful potential to change the world by sending the Gospel to every tribe, tongue and nation!
+In fact, the Bible shows us church-planting has powerful potential to change the world by sending the gospel to every tribe, tongue, and nation!
 Is God calling you to pursue a career in church-planting?
 We would love to hear what is on your heart and help you discern your next steps!
 Connect with one of our mission coaches today to see how you can be a part of fulfilling the Great Commission through church-planting!